What are you looking for?

 Highlights

-The rugged Coin de Mire – or Gunner’s Quoin – which lies eight kilometers (five miles) north of Cap Malheureux, is a sanctuary for birds and indigenous trees.
+The rugged Coin de Mire – or Gunner’s Quoin – which lies eight kilometres (five miles) north of Cap Malheureux, is a sanctuary for birds and Indigenous trees.

 While you can’t walk on the island, you can cruise to the island on a catamaran, snorkel off the rocks, and dive in crystal-clear water.

-ÃŽle Plate has a picturesque white sand beach, an old lighthouse, and many indigenous plants, and you can visit on a catamaran trip or boat cruise that includes snorkeling and a picnic lunch.
+ÃŽle Plate has a picturesque white sand beach, an old lighthouse, and many Indigenous plants, and you can visit on a catamaran trip or boat cruise that includes snorkelling and a picnic lunch.

 You can’t set foot on Île Ronde, but you can cruise around the protected island to spot rare birds.